sowmyagowri/Calculator/README.md

 # Calculator
-This was made as a part of CMPE 273 coursework at SJSU
+This was developed as a part of Lab 1 for CMPE 273 coursework at SJSU

 ## How can I run Calculator?
   - Run calculator back end using instructions in ReadMe.md in backend directory